pnnl/pyso/README.md

 PyEnergyMarket is a EGRET-based energy market modeling tool developed by PNNL in the E-COMP LDRD initiative.

+## Package Structure
+## EnergyMarket
+The `EnergyMarket` class is defined in `engine.py` and houses the core functionalities for running energy market models

+## GVParse
+The `GVParse` class is the GridView parse used to convert GridView models (currently _solved_) exported to an `h5` file to the EGRET data model

 ## Use Case Structure
 ### Data Set
 We'll start with the RTS GMLC system just to have a model that runs.